zkLinkProtocol/zklink-docs/docs/Introduction.md

 - The checks and balances design guards zkLink protocol against economic attack from both external hackers and internal stakeholders by assuring that no single branch has too much power.

-### Multi-chain Liquidity Aggregation
+### Native Asset Aggregation From Multiple Chains
-With zkLink’s unique design of a protocol-controlled-debt (PCD) mechanism, stablecoins from different blockchains and of different types are safely and efficiently aggregated into one single coin.
+dApps built on zkLink’s L2 network leverage seamless multi-chain liquidity, with rapid deployment solutions for decentralized and non-custodial order book, AMM, derivatives, and NFT exchanges.

 - A unified currency for all purposes on the zkLink L2 ecosystem.
 - No need of multiple wallets for separate chains.